 There was an implementation of an updated processing system for the 2018 CPS ASEC.
 For more information, see technical documentation at https://www2.census.gov/programs-surveys/demo/datasets/income-poverty/time-series/data-extracts/2018/cps-asec-bridge-file/2018-asec-bridge-file-documentation.pdf and information on the updated processing system at https://www.census.gov/data/datasets/time-series/demo/income-poverty/cps-asec-design.html.
 Due to these changes, data for the 2018 CPS ASEC are not comparable with data from earlier years.

 Food Security Supplement.
 The food security supplement contains a systematic set of questions validated as measures of the severity of food insecurity on a 12-month and a 30-day basis.
 Statistics presented in this report are based on 12-month data from the CPS food security supplements.
 The food security questions are based on material reported in prior research on hunger and food security and reflect the consensus of nearly 100 experts at the 1994 Food Security and Measurement Conference, convened jointly by the National Center for Health Statistics and the Food and Nutrition Service of the U.S. Department of Agriculture.
-The supplement was developed, tested, and refined further by the conferees, members of a Federal interagency working group, and survey methods specialists for the U.S. Census Bureau's Center for Survey Methods Research.
+The supplement was developed, tested, and further refined by the conferees, members of a Federal interagency working group, and survey methods specialists for the U.S. Census Bureau's Center for Survey Methods Research.
 All households interviewed in the CPS in December are eligible for the supplement.
 Special supplement sample weights were computed to adjust for the demographic characteristics of supplement noninterviews.

 Information about food security is available online at the Economic Research Service at https://www.ers.usda.gov/topics/food-nutrition-assistance/food-security-in-the-us/.
 Information about the CPS is available online at https://www.census.gov/cps.